 A male voice echoed from across the room, “Welcome.”

 Everyone lowered their heads and I followed suit.
 It’s not every day you meet a thousand year old man who ruled the entire galaxy.

 He walked up to us.
 “There’s no need for that.”

 He looked like a normal human man about the same age as Cashel and wearing simple but elegant attire.
 Unlike Cashel though, he had hair which was short and snow white.

 “It’s been a long time Cashel,” he said.

 “Not too long...”
 Cashel replied.

-“I hear your crew is continually destructive as always” he chuckled.
+“I hear your crew is still destructive as always,” he chuckled.